Preventing Dental Disease

 Unfortunately, dental disease is a very common problem in cats.
 Every wellness exam at Cats Exclusive includes an oral evaluation, which allows us to identify obvious dental issues early and give you our recommendations for the best dental care and treatment options for your cat(s).

 Factors contributing to dental issues:

-• Plaque (consisting of food particles and bacteria) accumulates on teeth after eating.
-If the plaque is not removed, it will begin to mineralize and form calculus, or tartar.
+- Plaque (consisting of food particles and bacteria) accumulates on teeth after eating.
+If the plaque is not removed, it will begin to mineralize and from calculus, or tartar.
 Once a large amount of tartar has accumulated, routine brushing of the teeth will become ineffective and dental scaling is required.
-Tartar alone can cause bad breath and discomfort and if it remains on the tooth for a long period, it can begin to cause inflammation and infection of the gums.
+Tartar alone can cause bad breath and discomfort and if it remains for a long period, it can cause inflammation and infection of the gums.

-This article is from the Cats Exclusive Mewsletter, Fall 2013.
-To view the entire Mewsletter.
+This article is from the Cas Exclusive Fall 2013 Mewsletter